A Degeneracy Framework for Scalable Graph Autoencoders: Empirical Analysis

 \paragraph{Tasks.}

 We consider two learning tasks.
 The first one, as in \cite{kipf2016-2}, is a \textit{link prediction} task.
 We train models on incomplete versions of graphs where some edges were randomly removed.
-We create validation and test sets from removed edges and from the same number of randomly sampled pairs of unconnected nodes, and check the model's ability to classify edges (i.e. the true $A_{ij} = 1$) from non-edges ($A_{ij} = 0$) via the reconstructed value $\hat{A}_{ij} = \sigma(z^T_i z_j)$.
-Validation and test sets gather $5\%$ and $10\%$ of edges (respectively $2\%$ and $3\%$), for medium-size (resp. large-size) graphs.
-The incomplete train adjacency matrix is used when running Algorithm 2.
-Validation set is only used for model tuning.
-We compare performances using \textit{Area Under the Receiver Operating Characteristic (ROC) Curve} (AUC) and \textit{Average Precision} (AP) scores.
-The second task is \textit{node clustering} from latent representations $z_i$.
-More precisely, we run $k$-means in embedding spaces, compare clusters to ground-truth communities and report normalized \textit{Mutual Information} (MI) scores.
+We create some validation and test sets from the removed edges and the same number of randomly sampled pairs of unconnected nodes.
+We evaluate the model's ability to classify edges (i.e., the true $A_{ij} = 1$) from non-edges ($A_{ij} = 0$), using the reconstructed value $\hat{A}_{ij} = \sigma(z^T_i z_j)$.
+The validation and test sets gather $5\%$ and $10\%$ of edges (respectively $2\%$ and $3\%$) for medium-size (resp. large-size) graphs.
+The (incomplete) training adjacency matrix is used when running Algorithm 2.
+The validation set is only used to tune hyperparameters.
+We compare model performances using the \textit{Area Under the Receiver Operating Characteristic (ROC) Curve} (AUC) and \textit{Average Precision} (AP) scores.
+The second task consists in \textit{clustering nodes} from embedding representations $z_i$.
+We run $k$-means in embedding spaces, and compare clusters to some ground-truth communities (see Subsection~4.2) using normalized \textit{Mutual~Information}~(MI)~scores.